itchio/itch.io/docs/creators/exclusive-content.md

 The reward editor lets you specify a custom field to collect from the buyer, you can use this to collect the name the buyer wants to use.

-### Selling physical goods
+### Selling Physical Goods

-Another use cause for rewards is selling physical goods along with your digital content.
-In this example you might create a reward above your minimum price that comes with t-shirt.
-As more shirts become available you can boost the quantity.
-You can specify on the reward that you'd like to collect a shipping address, and provide a custom field to get the size of the shirt.
+Another use case for rewards involves selling physical goods alongside your digital content.
+For instance, you might create a reward above your minimum price that includes a t-shirt.
+As more shirts become available, you can increase the quantity.
+You can specify on the reward that you need to collect a shipping address and provide a custom field to determine the size of the shirt.

+**Note**: Currently, itch.io does not offer any mechanisms for the fulfillment of physical goods.
+If you choose to sell items that require shipping, you will bear full responsibility for their fulfillment.

 ### Limiting the total number of copies you sell